shafaq-aslam/Heart-Disease-Prediction-Using-Logistic-Regression/README.md

 ## Dateset
 The dataset used for this project contains various health metrics, including age, cholesterol levels, blood pressure, and other relevant features that contribute to heart disease risk.

+## Model Evaluation
+The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score to ensure reliable predictions.

+## Results
+The logistic regression model demonstrates high accuracy in predicting heart disease risk, providing valuable insights for healthcare professionals.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any suggestions or improvements.